viperleed/viperleed/doc/index.rst

 ViPErLEED documentation
 =======================

-Welcome to the documentation for :term:`ViPErLEED` and for the ``viperleed`` :term:`Python` package.
+Welcome to the documentation of :term:`ViPErLEED` and of the ``viperleed`` :term:`Python` package.
-The ViPErLEED project is a set of :ref:`open-source<license>` tools that aims at drastically reducing the effort for a quantitative low-energy electron diffraction [i.e., |LEED-IV|] analysis on both experimental and computational fronts.
+The ViPErLEED project comprises a set of :ref:`open-source<license>` tools that aims at drastically reducing the effort for quantitative low-energy electron diffraction [i.e., |LEED-IV|] on both experimental and computational fronts.

 .. todo::
     See also the ViPErLEED publication series (LINKS).

-:numref:`toc_figure` shows an overview of the ViPErLEED project.
+:numref:`toc_figure` shows an overview of the tools provided by the ViPErLEED
-It consists of:
+project:

 -  :ref:`The ViPErLEED hardware<hardware>`
       A set of hardware, firmware and control software for the easy